Ari Ashkenazi Synagogue is a mid-16th-century synagogue in the old city of Safed, named after Ari, founder of Lurianic Kabbalah.

 The Holy Ark was carved from olive wood by a craftsman from Galicia and was created in the style of the synagogues of Eastern Europe.
 The craftsman of the Holy Ark was a non-Jew who was unaware of Judaism’s laws against pictures or statues of human figures in the synagogue.
 At the top of the ark, he placed a human face which the Jewish congregation then transformed into an anthropomorphic image of a lion, alluding to the acronym Ari, which means “The Lion.”
 Notice how the lion appears to have a human face.

-Ari Ashkenazi Synagogue is one of the most popular synagogues in Safed.
-And if you are visiting the old city, I suggest making a stop there.
+This is one of the most popular synagogues in Safed.
+And if you are visiting the old city, I suggest stopping there.

-Have you been to Ari Ashkenazi Synagogue?
+Have you been to this synagogue?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!